Our Seville Spain Adventure

-One of the two leading bullrings in the entire country.
+One of the two leading bullrings in the entire country is in Seville Spain.
 And, it is still in use.
 Guided tours daily, except on days of a bullfight

 There was a display of trajes de luces (suits of light).
 These are the traditional uniform worn by the bullfighter in the ring.
 They were beautiful!